enveeed/carambola/README.md

 ## Gradle

-carambola artifacts are hosted on [Bintray](https://bintray.com/enveeed/carambola), to query this repository add the following to your `repository` and `dependencies` block, respectively:
+carambola artifacts are hosted on [Bintray JCenter](https://bintray.com/bintray/jcenter), to query this repository add the following to your `repository` and `dependencies` block, respectively:

 > **NOTE:** You should always replace the `+` (latest) version with a manually configured one, otherwise